fisz1/aem-react/README.md

-# AEM Guides - DataArt POC SPA Project
+# AEM Guides - AisleRocket POC SPA Project

 This is the code companion for a series of tutorials designed for developers new to the **SPA Editor** feature in Adobe Experience Manager (AEM).
 There are two parallel versions of the tutorial: